mediamonks/muban/docs/introduction.md

 of handlebar helpers to implement useful features of other backend template languages, so they are even more compatible.

-To streamline this process even more, it's important to keep the mock data in your json files similar to the backend data model.
+To streamline this process even more, it's important to keep the mock data in your yaml files similar to the backend data model.
 In that case, you won't even have to rename your template variables.